 The next thing to really look into is the competition your product or service faces.
 If it has a limited market – not too many people would stand in line to buy it – and you are competing with virtually the same product as supplied by other companies – then you’re going to have to either come up with a strong ‘hidden angle’ or else face defeat before you even begin…

 These are the keys to success in selling anything via direct mail – pin-pointing exactly who your buyers are, presenting your offer to them with an angle not being used by your competition, and concentrating all your sales efforts only on your most-likely prospects.

 Assuming you know who your most likely buyers are, that you’ve got a winning sales letter, and a product or service these people will stand in line to buy, then your only challenge is to get the message to these people.

 Do not try to save money by renting or buying inexpensive mailing lists that are so cheap that they seem too good to be true.
-You'll waste a lot of time, and waste money mailing to these lists, which you will find to be very inaccurate.
-Typical accuracy rates for consumers lists are 92% deliverable and businesses lists should be around 85% deliverable.
+You’ll waste a lot of time, and waste money mailing to these lists, which you will find to be very inaccurate.
+Typical accuracy rates for consumer lists are 92% deliverable and business lists should be around 85% deliverable.
 That means if you send out 1000 letters to consumers, you can expect about 80 to come back to you as undeliverable.
 And out of 1000 letters sent to businesses, you should have less than 150 returned.